 Before we get to explore the island of Cyprus, you should be informed that there is still a division with the Turkish-controlled part of Cyprus.
-However, since the visas are honored when you pass through, it can be assumed that your international driving license is usable in North Cyprus.
+However, since the visas are honored when you pass through, it can be assumed that your international driving permit (IDP) is usable in North Cyprus.

 It might be a different matter with your rented car since some car companies would not let their cars cross the border.
-Even if you have a visa and international driving license in Cyprus, the car rental companies still make the decision, and you may choose a different rental car company.
+Even if you have a visa and International Driving Licence Cyprus, the car rental companies still make the decision, and you may choose a different rental car company.

 Baths of Aphrodite

 One way to enjoy your stay in Cyprus is to base yourself in a major city with a good hotel or accommodation.